Winning construction projects is easy if you have the right strategy.

 If you’re a General Contractor, you really should also be pursuing jobs as a Subcontractor.
 The best part about being a GC/Subcontractor is that you have a long list of Subcontractors to perform the work for you.
 You can hire these guys at a discounted rate, labor only, and just manage materials and overall management of projects.

 I recommend you pursue each project as a GC, find out who is bidding, and then use the Architect as a resource to find out who your competition is.
 You won’t always get an opportunity as a GC though, and thats why your backup plan is to bid that same job as a Subcontractor to the bidding GCs.
+If you spend the time to prepare your quantity takeoffs for a project, you can take advantage of the opportunity and bid as a GC and Sub.

 It’s a great strategy to complement your current income, but if you want to have more steady work, this is definitely the way to go.